immanueldhliso-sys/LexoHubImmanuel/Systemprompts/LEXO_CONSTITUTION.md

 13. **Function hoisting violations** - Always define `useCallback` functions before `useEffect` dependencies
 14. **Service instantiation errors** - Use static service methods, not `new ServiceClass()`
 15. **Missing error boundaries** - All async operations must have proper error handling
+16. **MOCK DATA GENERATION** - **ABSOLUTELY PROHIBITED**: You must NEVER generate, include, suggest, or provide any mock data, sample data, placeholder data, dummy data, fake data, or test data in any form.
+This includes but is not limited to: mock user accounts, sample invoices, placeholder matters, dummy time entries, fake client information, example financial data, test records, or any other simulated data.
+All data must come from actual user input, existing database records, or be explicitly requested by the user.
+When demonstrating features or providing examples, use descriptive text or empty states instead of mock data.

 ## Design System Migration Guidelines